 And of course feel free to leave any questions, comments or reviews!
 This is the best place to reach me, and I’d love to hear from you!

-Peppermint Cookies | Vegan + Gluten Free
+Peppermint Cookies | Vegan + Gluten-Free

 Ingredients

-- 5 tbsp room temperature water
+- 5 tablespoons room temperature water

-- 1/2 tsp baking soda
+- 1/2 teaspoon baking soda

-- 1/8 tsp salt
+- 1/8 teaspoon salt

-- 1/4 cup melted coconut oil 45 grams
+- 45 grams melted coconut oil 1/4 cup

-- 1 tsp peppermint extract
+- 1 teaspoon peppermint extract

 - 8 mini candy canes crushed